The Very Best of Colombia: Santa Marta, Andes and Chocó

 Day 9.
 Los Nevados National Natural Park

-Today we will have an early start to explore the high elevation páramos below the snow-capped mountains.
-Outside the park we will be looking for the endemic Buffy Helmetcrest, Andean Tit-Spinetail, Many-striped Canastero, Grass Wren, Tawny Antpitta, Plain-colored Seedeater, Plumbeous Sierra-Finch, and Stout-billed Cinclodes.
-If we are lucky we might see the mighty Andean Condor soaring above the mountains and the more common Black-chested Buzzard-Eagle.
-We will try to localize the uncommon Black-backed Bush Tanager before returning to the hotel and enjoying its hummingbird feeders.
-These feeders attract species such as Great Sapphirewing, Buff-winged Starfrontlet, Mountain Velvetbreast, Black-thighed Puffleg, Golden–breasted Puffleg, Shinning Sunbeam, Viridian Metaltail, and Rainbow-bearded Thornbill.
+Today we will have an early start to explore the high-elevation páramos below the snow-capped mountains.
+Outside the park we will be looking for the endemic Buffy Helmetcrest, Andean Tit-Spinetail, Many-striped Canastero, Grass Wren, Tawny Antpitta, Plain-colored Seedeater, Plumbeous Sierra Finch, and Stout-billed Cinclodes.
+If we are lucky, we might see the mighty Andean Condor soaring above the mountains alongside the more common Black-chested Buzzard-Eagle.
+We will try to locate the uncommon Black-backed Bush Tanager before returning to the hotel and enjoying its hummingbird feeders.
+These feeders attract species like Great Sapphirewing, Buff-winged Starfrontlet, Mountain Velvetbreast, Black-thighed Puffleg, Golden–breasted Puffleg, Shining Sunbeam, Viridian Metaltail, and Rainbow-bearded Thornbill.
 Other species around the hotel include Paramo Tapaculo, Glossy Flowerpiercer, and Pale-naped Brushfinch.

 Overnight: Hotel Termales Del Ruiz, Manizales

-Day 10.
-Termales Del Ruiz and transfer to the Rio Blanco Reserve
+Day 10 Hacienda El Bosque birding and transfer to the Rio Blanco Reserve

 We will continue our trip to the Rio Blanco Reserve, where we will have time to enjoy the hummingbird feeders with species such as White-bellied Woodstar, Long-tailed Sylph, Tourmaline Sunangel, Buff-tailed Coronet, Lesser Violetear, and Collared Inca.
 We will also explore the main road, looking for Ocellated Tapaculo, and before dusk we will try for Rufous-bellied Nighthawk, Band-winged Nightjar, and White-throated Screech Owl.